MyCookie/Homelab/README_Debian.md

 ## TrueNAS

-Installing Debin on the TrueNAS webui needs some tweaks.
+Installing Debian on the TrueNAS webui will need some tweaks to work.

 - Set the VNC resolution to 800x600.
 - After installing, go back into recovery mode in the ISO, and install GRUB on the "removable" ESP.